 4. Remove from the oven and stir in the parsley and lemon juice.
 You can keep it warm with the cover on for a while, while you finish cooking the rest of your meal.
 If you plan to do this, make sure you don’t overcook it in the oven, as it’ll keep cooking in the warm casserole.
 Or just let it stand, uncovered, for ten or fifteen minutes and then serve.

-I made this in Maine, using straight-from-the-garden cauliflower, for Philip, my mother and my stepfather, John, who declared it “the best goddamn cauliflower I’ve ever eaten.”
+I made this in Maine, using straight-from-the-garden cauliflower, for my husband, my mother and my stepfather, who declared it “the best goddamn cauliflower I’ve ever eaten.”
 Here’s the rest of our delicious meal: